mrbungle64/ioBroker.ecovacs-deebot/README.md

 * yeedi vac 2 pro
 * yeedi mop station

+**Note**: All these lists may not be fully complete

-#### Legacy models (soon to be discontinued)
+### Legacy models (soon to be discontinued)

-These models use XML for data transport and also different characteristics for commands and events than the current models.
-I also don't use my Slim 2, Deebot 901 and OZMO 930 anymore.

-**Support for these models will therefore be discontinued sooner or later**.
+Legacy models that use XML for data transport (e.g. Deebot OZMO 930, Deebot 900/901) are mostly still working, but support for these models will be discontinued sooner or later.

-* Deebot Slim 2
-* Deebot N79 series
-* Deebot M88
-* Deebot 500
-* Deebot 600/601/605
-* Deebot 710/711
-* Deebot 900/901
-* Deebot OZMO 610
-* Deebot OZMO 900/905
-* Deebot OZMO 930
-* Deebot OZMO Slim 10/11
+Please check [this readme](https://github.com/mrbungle64/ecovacs-deebot.js#legacy-models-soon-to-be-discontinued) for more information.

 ## Installation